 It should be noted that the HHS Guidelines allow for Oral Fluid Testing but only in certain cases as specified in the Mandatory Guidelines.
-When an oral fluid specimen is collected, it should be with the recommendation of the MRO “(ii) If the specimen collected under direct observation provides an invalid result, the MRO reports this specimen as test cancelled and recommends that the agency collect another authorized specimen type (e.g., oral fluid).”
+When an oral fluid specimen is collected, it should be with the recommendation of the MRO “(ii) If the specimen collected under direct observation provides an invalid result, the MRO reports this specimen as test canceled and recommends that the agency collect another authorized specimen type (e.g., oral fluid).”

 It is also noted that Oral Fluid Testing is not identified nor addressed in the DOT NPRM.
-Because there is a petition to the FMCSA to allow hair testing (See previous article titled: “Petition to FMCSA to Allow Hair Testing”, the outcome of that petition rests with the regulators at FMCSA.
+Because there is a petition to the FMCSA to allow hair testing (See the previous article titled: “Petition to FMCSA to Allow Hair Testing”, the outcome of that petition rests with the regulators at FMCSA.
 Because there are no published standards by HHS or DOT along with a recently adjudicated case involving Disparate Impact on hair testing (See future article on this topic).

 The primary change to harmonize is to test for four additional Schedule II (of the Controlled Substances Act) prescription medications: Hydrocodone, hydromorphone, oxycodone, and oxymorphone and to remove methylenedioxyethylamphetamine, (MDEA) as a confirmatory test analyte from the existing drug-testing panel and add methylenedioxyamphetamine (MDA) as an initial test analyte.